peng-lab/hescape/README.md

 - If GitHub issues are not possible, email `rushin.gindra@helmholtz-munich.de`
 ## Contributing guide
 - We are open to contributions from the multi-modal community.
 - Feel free to reach out with a pull-request or via email if you have a prospective idea and need some assistance with implementing it.

+## Acknowledgements
+The project was built as an adaptation of functions from cool repositories such as [OpenClip](https://github.com/mlfoundations/open_clip), [HuggingFace Datasets](https://huggingface.co/docs/hub/en/datasets) and [Timm](https://github.com/huggingface/pytorch-image-models/) .
+We thank all authors and open-source developers for their contribution.

 ## Citation

 Gindra, R. H., Palla, G., Nguyen, M., Wagner, S. J., Tran, M., Theis, F. J., Saur, D., Crawford, L., & Peng, T.